Zorya

 Zorya (lit.
 "Dawn"; also many variants: Zarya, Zaria, Zorza, Zirnytsia, Zaranitsa, Zoryushka, etc.) is a figure in Slavic folklore, a feminine personification of dawn, possibly goddess.
 Depending on tradition, she may appear as a singular entity, or two or three sisters at once.
 Although Zorya is etymologically unrelated to the Proto-Indo-European goddess of the dawn *H₂éwsōs, she shares most of her characteristics.
 She is often depicted as the sister of the Sun, the Moon, and Danica, the Morning Star with which she is sometimes identified.
 She lives in the Palace of the Sun, opens the gate for him in the morning so that he can set off on a journey through the sky, guards his white horses, (Note: In a tale Zorya is described as preparing the "fiery horses" of her brother, the Sun, at the beginning and at the end of the day.) she is also described as a virgin.
 In the Eastern Slavic tradition of zagovory she represents the supreme power that a practitioner appeals to.
+Although popular in modern Slavic paganism, Zorya is entirely unattested in the historical record.